Andorra

 - 10

-This pathway is informational and not legal or tax advice.
-Andorran passive residence decrees and bank practice evolve—verify with the Government of Andorra and your Andorran advisers before transferring funds.
+This is general information, not legal or tax advice.
+Andorran passive residence rules and bank practice can change.
+Check official government sources and local advisers before you transfer funds.

 Citizenship & nationality

-Passive residence is nationality-neutral in law, but banks and notaries still apply AML/KYC depth that varies by client profile and source-of-funds history.
+Passive residence is open to all nationalities in law, but banks and notaries still run deep anti-money-laundering checks that vary by client and source of funds.

-- •Investment menus and minimum ticket sizes have been revised multiple times—never rely on blog charts; read the current Govern decree / immigration circular for the live instrument list.
+- •Investment options and minimum amounts change often.
+Do not rely on blog charts.
+Read the current government decree and immigration circular for the live list.

-- •A medical policy meeting Andorran immigration rules is mandatory; travel-style policies with large exclusions are frequently rejected.
+- •You need medical insurance that meets Andorran immigration rules.
+Travel policies with big exclusions are often rejected.

-- •Minimum stay (commonly cited around three months per calendar year in passive categories) is a compliance point, not a suggestion—absences beyond permitted patterns can break renewals.
+- •Minimum stay (often about three months per calendar year for passive categories) is a rule, not a suggestion.
+Too much absence can break renewals.

-- •Active versus passive categories differ materially on work and corporate substance; do not “slide” passive files toward undeclared trading activity.
+- •Active and passive categories differ on work and company substance.
+Do not shift a passive file toward undeclared trading activity.

-Confirm thresholds, deposit release rules, and renewal evidence with the Department of Immigration of the Government of Andorra and your Andorran banking partner before you move funds.
+Confirm thresholds, deposit release rules, and renewal proof with Andorra’s immigration department and your Andorran bank before you move funds.

 Best for